zulfidly/charting-yield-curve-v2/README.md

 ## Issue (upon deployment, it's running fine on ```npm run dev```)
 - Problem(15/Jul/2023): returned data from Airtable/Netlify not as expected (was working normally the day before hitting the automation monthly 100 limit)
-- Netlify not able to execute scheduled web scraping

 ## to see version 1 :
 - see [version 1 demo](https://ust-yield-chart-fidly.netlify.app/) Netlify demo (prone to fetch failure due to CORS violations )